Leslieying/academic-kickstart/README.md

 # [Academic Kickstart](https://sourcethemes.com/academic/)

 ## About
-This is used to build _Rui YING's [personal website](https://www.ruiying.online)_, I'm happy if you are glad to visit it and give me any comment about my research.
+This is used to build _Rui YING's [personal website](https://www.ruiying.online)_, I'm happy if you wanna visit it and give me any advice.

 ## License